ipfs/team-mgmt/admin-guides/sprint-calls-prep.md

 ## Who is Responsible

-- Host stays the same for each month.
+- The host stays the same for each month.
-- Last week of each month, identify a host for the following month.
+- On the last week of each month, identify a host for the following month.
-- If the host can't make it some week, they are responsible for delegating to someone and make sure they have permissions at least a day ahead.
+- If the host can’t make it some week, they are responsible for delegating to someone and making sure they have permissions at least a day ahead.

 ## Host Responsibilities